 Are you considering becoming a freelancer or looking for freelance jobs in Hong Kong?
 For many people working in full-time jobs, it is hard to imagine taking on part time work as a way to supplement income.
-As for those with specialized skills, it can be tedious to flip through job ads in search for a permanent role.
+As for those with specialised skills, it can be tedious to flip through job ads in search of a permanent role.

 Whether you are looking to build an extra income stream or prefer flexible work hours, working on a freelance basis is a good option to consider!
 Whether a part time arrangement or doing it full time, the possibilities are endless.
 With workforces becoming more remote, many companies are starting to build a stable of freelance talent they can tap on.
 On Hong Kong Island, such opportunities are increasing.
 In fact, it might be a better option than continually needing to find a good part-time job.

 Excited to get started?
 It’d be nice to wake up to countless emails from clients who want to hire you, but it’ll take some time for your reputation to grow to that extent.
 Before you can start raking in the dough, you need to prepare yourself and do your research.

 So in the meantime, you’ll need to get your hustle on and look for potential clients.
 Here is a four-step guide on getting freelance jobs in Hong Kong: